-(ii) Graphical TC advisory: Now graphical advisory will be sent in graphics in PNG format including text in it through GTS under the header T_PZXE89_C_DEMS
+(ii) Graphical TC advisory: The graphical advisory is sent in graphics in PNG format including text in it through GTS under the header T\PZXE89\C\DEMS.
+An example is shown in Fig.II-7.

-Fig. II-2
+Fig. II-7

 (iii) TC advisory to ADRR Hong Kong: TC advisory containing 24 hours forecast is also given to ADRR Hong Kong through FTP based on 00, 06, 12 and 18 UTC observation in the following format.